doombubbles/useful-utilities/README.md

     - Use the full mod for sacrifice effect customization
 - VTSG being usable in Sandbox from Unlimited 5th Tiers +
     - Use the full mod for multiple 5th tiers, VTSGs, etc
-- Dartling + Mortar First/Last/Close/Strong targeting from Mega Knowledge
-  - Use the full mod for the rest of the Mega Knowledge effects

 If any of these other mods is used at the same time, Useful Utilities will defer to their implementations and not clash with them.